builder555/PineSAM/Readme.md

     * upcoming Ralim's IronOS 2.21 will be the first stable release that has BLE support built-in for V2.
 Before 2.21, only beta BLE versions of IronOS firmware will work.

 3. Windows Powershell permissions issue
     * windows by default does not allow any scripts to run in powershell.
-Make sure the zip file property is _Unblock_ and execute `set-executionpolicy remotesigned` in powershell ([reference](https://lazyadmin.nl/powershell/running-scripts-is-disabled-on-this-system/)).
+Make sure the zip file property is _Unblock_ and execute in powershell ([reference](https://lazyadmin.nl/powershell/running-scripts-is-disabled-on-this-system/)):<br>
+    `set-executionpolicy remotesigned`
-    * check that windows has not reset the permissions in powershell with `Get-ExecutionPolicy` and change it if it is not `RemoteSigned`.
+    * check that windows has not reset the permissions in powershell with `Get-ExecutionPolicy` and change it back to `RemoteSigned`.

 ## Testing